 When planning your ride in Japan it is important to not over estimate the distance that can be covered in a day.
 If renting a motorcycle in Tokyo the shops in Japan do not open early then you need to fill out paperwork, store luggage, pack get your gear on, perhaps your ride day is starting late morning.
 I mention this first up as I have seen a few people plan very ambitious rides here that looked doomed to fail on the first day to me with distances you cannot easy ride here being applied.
 If using the expressway then sure you can cover ground just like you might in other countries but off those toll roads it is not possible.

-For me around 300km is a nice full day of riding on small regional roads.
-On the road wheels rolling 8.00am and finish around 4.00pm.
-During Spring you have longer days but Autumn days are short with sunset around 4.30pm.
+For me around 300km is a full day of riding on small regional roads.
+I aim for wheels rolling 8.00am and finish around 4.00pm but often it will be 5.00pm.
+During Spring you have longer days but Autumn days are short with sunset around 4.30pm and 300km is really too much then.
 If I am on the expressways that is a different matter.
-Pure expressway riding I have done 700km in same time frame without any effort – except boredom.
+Pure expressway riding I can do 600+ km without any effort – except boredom.

 Point 2.
 Google maps gives a false impression that a area is not so urbanised in regular map mode.
 You need to switch to satellite view occasionally to get the real view and then route around the larger towns using bypass roads or the ‘wide farm roads’ as they are called and avoid going through the downtown shopping areas.

 Point 3.
-Japan went through a road building boom but now the economy is bust and you must be aware some roads reach a point where the building stopped and they go from two lane hotmix to one lane track.
-Use Google street view to check and use roads that are listed as good.
-An example – a group from Australia were going to ride the entire route 299 from Tokyo then the 361 to Takayama after picking up bikes from Tokyo.
-I tried to advise take some expressway but they wouldn’t have it.
-The 299 starts out two lane sweepers but ends up a one lane goat track later that in it’s entirety takes ages to ride.
-Then the 361 had a closure that you need detour around which I guess they arrived at in the dark.
+Japan went through a road building boom but now the economy is bust and you must be aware some roads reach a point where the building just stopped and they go from two lane hotmix to one lane track.
+Use Google street view to check and don’t be too ambitious.
+Example – a group from Australia were going to ride the entire route 299 from Tokyo then the 361 to Takayama after picking up bikes from Tokyo mid morning.
+The 299 starts out two lane sweepers but ends up a one lane goat track that in it’s entirety takes hours to ride.
+I think if they made it to Takayama by midnight they would have been doing well.

 I only know the Garmin GPS systems since no Japan maps for Tom Tom GPS so this part will talk solely about that brand.
 I currently use a Garmin Zumo 660 GPS in Japan and an older Nuvi 760 everywhere else in the world.
 I use a site called RidewithGPS to build my daily riding routes.
 Some Garmin users persist with Basecamp and Mapsource, but then some people still use Windows 95.